raiworkgit/Software-QA-Portfolio/README.md

 This repository demonstrates structured QA documentation across different projects and platforms, showcasing defect reporting, test case execution, and validation activities used during software testing.

-## P.S.
-Some files were reconstructed from available exported documents, screenshots, and personal records due to limited access to original project management tools.
+Some files were reconstructed from available exported documents, screenshots, and personal records due to limited access to original project management tools from previous employment.

+## Portfolio Development Status

+This QA portfolio is actively being developed and expanded.
+Additional test cases, bug reports, and project documentation are continuously being added.

+Some data is still being migrated from a previous content management system, which may result in incremental updates to existing project documentation.